Dave Littlefield: Latin America

 Under Littlefield's direction, the Pirates were less aggressive than other teams in signing players from Latin America.
-At the end of his tenure, the team had no Latin American impact prospects within their minor league system, and those on the major league roster were regarded by many as marginal talents, most signed or acquired before Littlefield's tenure: José Bautista, Ronny Paulino, Jose Castillo, Salomón Torres, Dámaso Marte, and Tony Armas.
-The Pirates were widely criticized for failing to employ a Latin American scouting director until hiring Rene Gayo nearly three years after Littlefield took over as General Manager.
-In addition, the team's facilities were widely considered to be among the worst in baseball.
-While other teams have recognized the benefits of signing such talent at relatively reasonable prices, the Pirates did not extend a signing bonus of more than $85,000 to a Latin American prospect during Littlefield's tenure.
-Some contend (particularly beat writer Dejan Kovacevic) that, as much as any other decision during Littlefield's tenure, the lack of emphasis on competing in Latin America was one of the most confounding and debilitating for the organization.
+While other teams recognized the benefits of signing such talent, the Pirates did not extend a signing bonus of more than $85,000 to a Latin American prospect under Littlefield.
+At the end of his tenure, the team's only Latin American impact prospect in their minor league system was Starling Marte, and those on the major league roster were regarded by many as marginal talents, mostly acquired before Littlefield: José Bautista, Ronny Paulino, Jose Castillo, Salomón Torres, Dámaso Marte, and Tony Armas.
+The Pirates were criticized for failing to employ a Latin American scouting director until hiring Rene Gayo nearly three years after Littlefield took over as general manager.
+While the team's facilities were widely considered to be among the worst in baseball at the time, some (particularly beat writer Dejan Kovacevic) contend that, as much as any other decision during Littlefield's tenure, the lack of emphasis on Latin America was one of the most confounding and debilitating for the organization.